Skip to main content

 Texas Statute of Limitations

-Amputation Injury accidents in San Marcos frequently occur along major corridors including I-35, SH-80 (Hopkins Street), SH-123, Wonder World Drive.
+Amputation Injury cases in San Marcos frequently arise along major corridors including I-35, SH-80 (Hopkins Street), SH-123, Wonder World Drive.
 San Marcos has a population of approximately 68,000 residents and is home to Texas State University, one of the largest universities in the state with over 38,000 students

 Understanding Amputation Injury Cases